Whitmore High School

 Whitmore High School is a state secondary school in the London Borough of Harrow.
 The school's students are mostly drawn from the wider Harrow area.
-In March 2015, the school was judged "Outstanding" by Ofsted for the second time.
-The current headteacher of the school is Mr James Rebbitt.
+In 2025, the school was judged "Outstanding" by Ofsted for the third time.

-It is the only school that is not an academy in the London Borough of Harrow.
+The current headteacher of the school is James Rebbitt.
+Prior to him, Susan Hammond was the headteacher, leaving in December 2023.

 History

 Whitmore High School was created in September 1974 when the London Borough of Harrow adopted a comprehensive system of education.
 It was formerly two schools on one site, Lascelles Boys' Secondary School and Lascelles Girls' Secondary School.

 Whitmore is now an established community comprehensive school with a sixth form and is a specialist Science College.
-In September 2010 the school moved to a new building.
+In September 2010 the school moved to a new building, designed to support modern education and specialist facilities.

-Whitmore High School's last two Ofsted inspections, one in 2007 and the latest in 2015, have both judged the school as "Outstanding".
+Whitmore High School's last three Ofsted inspections, one in 2007, one in 2015, and the latest one in 2025, have all judged the school as "Outstanding".

-Sixth Form

-Whitmore opened its sixth form in 2006 as part of the borough's "collegiate" post-16 offer.
-Along with the rest of the school, Whitmore's sixth form was judged as "Outstanding" by Ofsted in 2015.

-The construction of a new sixth form block began in late 2013, and the finished building opened in 2015, consisting of six classrooms and a new sixth form common room and study area.